CraftAcademy/library-challenge/README.md

 -------
 Functionalities:

-have a library = list books - being able to search on it -->
+have a library = list books - being able to search on it --> checked!

-check out the books --> should make the book unavailable
+check out the books --> should make the book unavailable -->

-when checking out the book --> return the book in 1 month
+when checking out the book --> return the book in 1 month -->
 ---------
 Implementation:
 files: